 Fall, spring.
 1-3 credits.
 Prerequisite: permission of instructor; good background in microbiology or immunology.
 Recommended: background in pathogenic microbiology and immunology.
 S-U grades only.
 Microbiology staff.

 Normally provides an opportunity for the student to work in a research laboratory or carry out a special project under supervision.

-VETMI 6200 Research Fellowship in Microbiology and Immunology
+VETMI 6200 Research Fellowship in Microbiology and Immunology of instructor.

-Fall, spring.
-1-12 credits.
-Cannot be used to fulfill formal course requirements for DVM curriculum.
-Prerequisite: permission of instructor.
 S-U grades only.
 Faculty TBA.
 Offered by individual faculty members in the Department of Microbiology and Immunology for DVM students undertaking research in Research Fellowship.